Jesse-0x/Jesse-0x.github.io/source/_posts/Docker.md

 # Docker

-A good solution toward developement
+A good solution toward development

 <!-- more -->
 ![image](https://www.docker.com/sites/default/files/d8/2019-07/horizontal-logo-monochromatic-white.png)
-Many people said Docker gonna change the world since 2013 it realse, but what it actually helped?
+Many people said Docker is gonna change the world since its 2013 release, but what has actually helped?

 ## 0x01 Develop

 ### Environment

-One big problem for develop is environment congifuration.
+One big problem for development is environment configuration.
 Every computer uses' environment is different.
-If the program can run under this environment, we can't sure it will run under another enviroment.
+If the program can run under this environment, we can't be sure it will run under another environment.

-Must make sure the operating system's setting and different library's install.
-For example, in order to run a python program, user must have python engine, and different dependinces.
-It is also takes time, require update, diffcult, and other bunch of different problems.
+Must make sure the operating system's settings and different libraries are installed.
+For example, in order to run a python program, a user must have a python engine, and different dependencies.
+It also takes time, requires updating, is difficult, and has a bunch of different problems.

 ### Virtual Machine

-So Virtual Machine is a solution to instill with environment.
-It allows to run a OS inside another os.
-Such as run Windows in mac.
-Facing to the OS, virtual Machine is a normal file, not gonna effect any thing.
+So Virtual Machine is a solution to install with the environment.
+It allows you to run an OS inside another os.
+Such as running Windows in mac.
+Facing the OS, Virtual Machine is a normal file, not gonna affect anything.

-**However,** it require much much more resource than actually the program needed.
-Because a OS also running other programs.
-Also other OS level steps can't skip, e.g login. take long time to boot, large disk file...
+**However,** it requires much much more resources than actually the program needed.
+Because an OS also runs other programs.
+Also other OS level steps can't skip, e.g login. takes a long time to boot, a large disk file...

 ### LXC(Linux Containers)

-Cause Virtual Machine's problems, Linux developed Linux Containers.
+Because of Virtual Machine's problems, Linux developed Linux Containers.
 It is **not a full operating system**, it is more like a protection.
-Quarting the process to the program.
-Since the Containers is a process, it boot faster, not require many resource, small size, and more.
+Quartering the process to the program.
+Since the Containers is a process, it boots faster, does not require many resources, small size, and more.

-It is like a lite Virtual Machine can provide Virtual environment with less requirement.
+It is like a lite Virtual Machine that can provide a Virtual environment with less requirement.

 ## 0x02 Docker

-Docker is a package for Linux Containers, it provide more easy API to the Containers, and the most popular solution for LXC.
+Docker is a package for Linux Containers, it provides a more easy API to the Containers, and the most popular solution for LXC.

-Docker is verrrry easy to use, run and control.
+Docker is verrrrry easy to use, run and control.
 And a docker image is also easy to duplicate, share, edit and manage, just like a code.

 ### Installation